Skip to content

 Find out where yours ranks among the10 brightest breeds -- and whether smarter dogs make better pets.

-You might think your beagle is the smartest canine on the block, but he's got the dubious honor of being among the least trainable of dog breeds.
+You might think your beagle is the smartest canine on the block, but they have got the dubious honor of being among the least trainable of dog breeds.
 The snarling Doberman next door?
-He's a quick study.
+They are a quick study.

 Dog intelligence, like human intelligence, comes in various forms.
 And although the best in any breed can be nurtured by owners willing to put in the time and effort, there are fixed realities when it comes to your animal's inherent qualities.